not-timid/a1/README.md

      return mounted ? createPortal(el, document.body) : null
    }
    ```
-4. In src/components/popup/profile-popup-client.tsx, add:
+4. In src/components/popup/settings-popup-client.tsx, add:
    `import PopupPanel from './popup-panel'` at the top, and
    `<PopupPanel hidden={!isActive}>{t.title}</PopupPanel>` after
    `<PopupIcon ... />`
 5. `npm run bas` and check that the popup appears in the correct language when
-   the Profile icon is clicked
+   the Settings icon is clicked
 6. Control-C to stop `npm run bas` and rename a1/ back to docs/

 ### __Allow the popup panel to be hidden__